Installation#

 cd ..

-git clone --recursive https://github.com/cve-search/vulnerability-lookup.git
+git clone --recursive https://github.com/vulnerability-lookup/vulnerability-lookup.git

 poetry install

-Initialize the .env file:
+Initialize the environment file:

-echo VULNERABILITYLOOKUP_HOME="`pwd`" >> .env
+echo VULNERABILITYLOOKUP_HOME="$(pwd)" >> .env

 Note